Industry Expertise · August 06, 2024

 US-based businesses must contend with this offshore manufacturing competition and their inherent advantages.
 To compete smartly and effectively, US businesses must successfully address one or more of the aspects that make offshoring attractive.
 Since offshoring generally drives down prices, competing on price will typically lead to losses.

 Instead, companies with US manufacturing operations must focus on driving efficiencies to lower costs.
 By measuring all components of the manufacturing process, they can identify areas for improvement, whether through productivity increases, new technology or other means.
-Another way to compete is to focus on highly complex items made in smaller batches that need quicker delivery times.
+Another way to compete is to focus on customized or highly complex items made in smaller batches that need quicker delivery times.
 Overseas competitors would be at a disadvantage due to the complexity of the supply chain and the shipping times.

 Companies can also differentiate themselves from offshore competitors in quality.
 This includes product-inherent quality, warranty and service quality, as well as delivery times and overall customer service.
 To drive service quality, companies can build out a customer service organization that offshore competitors can't match because they lack the necessary market or customer familiarity.